mstamenk/generate-triple-h-events/README.md

 Gridpack produced with Madgraph using the CMS software

 # Instructions to run

-Copy the tarball in the directory and run
+Copy the tarball in the directory and change the DIRPATH variable inside job.sh, then

 ```
 condor_submit submit